-MEMBERS WHO SERVED DURING ALL OR PART OF 1993
+MEMBERS WHO SERVED DURING ALL OR PART OF 1994

 Charles S. Arthur, lawyer member of the Commission, practices in Manhattan, Kansas, with the firm of Arthur, Green, Arthur, Conderman & Stutzman.
 He received from the University of Kansas a B.S. degree, an LL.B.
 (Dean's List), and a Juris Doctorate.
 Arthur, in his career, has served as Riley County Attorney, mayor of Manhattan, state representative (Majority Leader, 1961 - 62; Speaker, 1963 - 64), state senator, and general counsel to the Kansas Farm Bureau & Affiliated Companies.
 He also had a distinguished career in the United States Navy, where he was awarded the Purple Heart.
 He was designated Manhattan Citizen of the Year (1983) and has participated in many civic and business organizations.
 A charter member of the Commission (1974), Mr. Arthur chaired the Commission from January 1983 - February 1985.
+He retired from the Commission in June 1994.